Godsmith/timereporter/README.md

     t project new [--no-work] <project-name>

-`<project-name>` can be multiple words, e.g. `My new project`.
-Quotation marks are not required.
+If `<project-name>` is multiple words, enclose them in quotation marks, e.g.
+`"My new project"`.

 Time reported on projects tagged with `--no-work` reduces the required working time for that day.
 This can be used e.g. for part-time parental leave.

 ###   Report time on a project
     t project (<project-name> | <project-number>) [<day>] <time>

+There is no need to spell out the entire `<project-name>`, a part of it is enough. `imp` for `My important project`, for example.

-See Report time on default project.
+See also Report time on default project.

 ###   Show reported time
     t show [last | next] week [html] [--show-weekend]